Twins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Kepler and the Minnesota Twins will square off against Xander Bogaerts and the San Diego Padres at Target Field on Tuesday.
+Byron Buxton and the Minnesota Twins will see Seth Lugo on the hill for the San Diego Padres on Wednesday at 7:40 PM ET.

-The Twins are -115 moneyline favorites in this matchup with the Padres (-105).
-The total is 9 runs for the contest (with -115 odds to go over and -105 odds on the under).
+Oddsmakers list the Twins as -125 favorites on the moneyline, while giving the underdog Padres +105 moneyline odds to win.
+The total is 8.5 runs for this matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.